gilles-didier/DateFBD/README.md

 Archive file "rfbd_0.0.tar.gz" contains the R package 'rfdb', including source files and manual

+Directory "data" contains two subdirectories
-Directory "data" contains the dataset studied in "Exact distribution of divergence times from fossil ages and topologies":
+	'Speciation' contains the dataset studied in "Exact distribution of divergence times from fossil ages and topologies":
 		'CotylosauriaTree.phy' contains 100 equiparsimonious trees of Cotylosauria 'CotylosauriaAges.csv' contains the fossil ages
 		'Optimisation_Parameters' are the parameters of the numerical optimisation used for determining the speciation, extinction and fossilization rates
+	'Extinction' contains the dataset studied in "Distributions of extinction times from fossil ages and tree topologies: the example of some mid-Permian synapsid extinctions":
+		'TreeEupely100.phy' contains 100 equiparsimonious trees of Eupelicosauria 'FossilAges.csv' contains the fossil ages
+		'Edaphosauridae', 'Ophiacodontidae' and 'Sphenacodontidae' contain the so-called clades

 A complete description of the options of the programs is given below.